Brighter-bits/WindowsDesktopPets/README.md

 - Largely inspired by THDP
 - Can only use PNGs currently (may add support for other file formats later, it shouldn't be too hard)
-- Every PNG needs to have the same dimensions or else the program will squish them (default is 64x64 and cannot currently be changed by the )
+- Every PNG needs to have the same dimensions or else the program will squish them (default is 64x64 and cannot currently be changed yet)